NIOSH Lifting Equation Walkthrough Skip to main content

 VM = 1 − (0.0075 × |V − 30|)

 Where V is the vertical hand height in inches from the floor.
-The ideal height is 30 inches (roughly knuckle height), where VM = 1.0.
-VM decreases symmetrically as V moves above or below 30 inches, reaching 0.78 at floor level (V = 0) and 0.78 at 70 inches.
-If V exceeds 70 inches, the lift is outside the equation's scope.
+The ideal height is 30 inches, where VM = 1.0.
+VM decreases as V moves above or below 30 inches, reaching about 0.78 at floor level (V = 0) and 0.70 at 70 inches.
+If V exceeds 70 inches, the lift is outside this local equation screen.

 Tip: H is the single most influential variable.
 Moving the load 5 inches closer to the body (say from H = 20 to H = 15) increases the RWL by 33%.
 Reduce H by eliminating barriers, using cutouts in containers, or repositioning pallets.